 The Commission's Proposal has very broad scope and could, if introduced, apply to certain dealings in the Notes (including secondary market transactions) in certain circumstances.
-The issuance and subscription of Notes should, however, be exempt.
+Primary market transactions referred to in Article 5I of Regulation (EC) No 1287/2006 are expected to be exempt.